Book an appointment using SetMore

 The investigation aims to get responses to questions and have documents provided in response to specific requests.
 Each side will use this information to help them learn how to proceed in negotiations and how to approach a trial if necessary.

-As we stated a moment ago, any issues you and your spouse have not resolved- either informally or in mediation- will be brought before your judge for a final trial.
-The same general concepts and rules applied in the temporary orders hearing are also applicable in a trial.
+As we stated a moment ago, you and your spouse will bring any unresolved issues, whether informal or from mediation, before your judge for a final trial.
+The same general concepts and rules from the temporary orders hearing apply to the trial.

-Once you and your spouse have either settled your case in mediation or attended a trial, the orders in your case will be drafted into a Final Decree of Divorce.
-Both sides and their attorneys will sign the final version of this document once it is agreed to.
+Once you and your spouse settle your case in mediation or attend a trial, you will draft the orders into a Final Decree of Divorce.
+Both sides and their attorneys agree to and sign the final version of this document.

-The petitioner (the party who filed the divorce) will head to court once the decree is signed off for a brief hearing in front of the judge, known as a prove-up hearing.
-You will appear whenever the judge's uncontested docket is called (usually first thing in the morning) to speak to the judge and alert them to the fact that your case has been resolved and the order is ready for them to sign.
+The petitioner, the party who filed for divorce, goes to court for a brief hearing in front of the judge, known as a prove-up hearing, after signing the decree.
+When the judge calls the uncontested docket, usually first thing in the morning, you appear to inform the judge that you have resolved your case and the order is ready for their signature.

-The judge will either approve your divorce decree and sign the order, ask your attorney to make specific revisions, or make additional orders that are appropriate given the circumstances of your case.
-Once the judge approves your Divorce Decree and signs the decree, you and your spouse are officially divorced.
+The judge then reviews your divorce decree.
+They may approve and sign the order, request specific revisions from your attorney, or issue additional orders as appropriate for your case.
+Once the judge approves and signs your Divorce Decree, you and your spouse are officially divorced.

 As our series on family law cases continues, we will look at conservatorship and what it means in your divorce or child custody case.
-It is the central component to any issues related to your children, and I hope you return to discuss it with us tomorrow.
+It is the central component to any issues related to your children.

 In the meantime, if you have any questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations to meet with one of our licensed family law attorneys to have your questions and concerns addressed.